ggdurrant/ggdurrant.github.io/_portfolio/java-projects.md

 ### View on GitHub &nbsp; <a href="https://github.com/ggdurrant/android-photo-album"> <img src="https://github.com/favicon.ico" alt="GitHub" width="25"> </a>

-An Android application allowing multiple users to independently organize their photos with albums, photos, and searchable tags of people or locations.
-Written in Java and developed in Android Studio.
+An **Android application** allowing multiple users to independently organize their photos with albums, photos, and searchable tags of people or locations.
+Written in Java and developed in **Android Studio**.

 ## Chess Engine